pkg-mngr/pkg/web/README.md

 # pkg

-A simple package manager for macOS.
+A simple cross-platform package manager for macOS and Linux.

 ## Website build instructions